 Nightlife Tour Stop #1: The Tavern Club

 Let’s kick things off with one of the most legendary clubs in the city.
 The Tavern Club, located on the upper floors of 333 N. Michigan Avenue, has catered to well-heeled revelers for nearly a century.
 Over the years prominent Chicagoans like Frank Lloyd Wright, Carl Sandburg and Mayor Daley stopped by to knock a few back in front of Edgar Miller‘s scandalous “Love Through the Ages” mural.
 (Learn more about Edgar Miller’s work and legacy in our interview with Zac Bleicher from Edgar Miller Legacy) Of course, selling alcohol was illegal when The Tavern Club opened in 1928.
-When have inconveniences like federal statutes ever stopped Chicago’s power brokers from doing as they pleased?
+But when have inconveniences like federal statutes ever stopped Chicago’s power brokers from doing as they pleased?

 Of course, Prohibition was long over by the 1960s.
 In those days, The Tavern Club often represented stop number one in the moveable feast that was Chicago nightlife.
 Clubgoers could marvel in the panoramic view from the club’s 26th-story locale above the Chicago River and Mag Mile.
 One could even point out the tantalizing clubs and venues where the night might take you.

 Nightlife Tour Stop #2: London House and Mister Kelly’s